What makes the TLV unique from other translations?

 The Tree of Life Version has 3 primary characteristics that set it apart.

-- The TLV uses Hebrew transliteration for key words throughout the scriptures to add a richness and depth of meaning that would otherwise be lost in English.
+The TLV uses Hebrew transliteration for key words throughout the scriptures to add a richness and depth of meaning that would otherwise be lost in English.
 As an example, instead of using the word "peace," we used "shalom" which doesn't just mean "peace," it means "a wholeness or oneness with God."
-You can find a complete list of the Hebrew transliterated words that were used and their definitions here.
+You can find a complete list of the Hebrew transliterated words that were used and their definitions on the TLV Bible app!

 Do you translate from the original languages?